OneMusic Australia FAQs

 What do I need to do now?

-There is significant work to be done by APRA AMCOS and PPCA in preparation for the launch of OneMusic Australia in 2018.
-The two organisations may be in touch with you to align the renewal date for your existing individual licences and to keep you updated as plans for OneMusic Australia progress.
+The two organisations will be in touch with you to align the renewal date for your existing licences and to keep you updated on OneMusic Australia.

 Most importantly, in order to remain fully compliant and avoid copyright infringement, it is imperative that you continue to maintain your existing licences if you use music in your business.